Senetas/crypto-cli/README.md

 $ go get -u github.com/Senetas/crypto-cli
 ```
 Note: use `https://github.com/Senetas/crypto-cli.git` if not using ssh keys for authentication.
+The `go get` and `dep ensure` commands will take a long time to execute.

 ## Usage
 For now the syntax is limited and some parameters are hard coded.